Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### My payment did confirm on my wallet, but I didn't get my configuration files.
 What can I do?
 Please approach us on Telegram, via Email, Twitter or open an issue here.
-We'll ask you for confirming the timestamp of your payment, so we can check our accounting, and provide a solution for you.
+We'll ask you to confirm the timestamp of your payment, so we can check our accounting and provide a solution for you.
 Sorry for the inconvenience in advance.

 <br/>